Scholarships and funding

 Who is eligible?

 We have scholarships for UK, EU and international students as well as some special Management School alumni awards for recent Lancaster University graduates.
-These alumni awards are available to all who have graduated with either a 1st class or 2:1 degree in the past two years – whatever subject you have studied.
+These alumni awards are available to all who have graduated with either a first class or upper second degree in the past two years – whatever subject you have studied.

 To find out more about what each programme is offering, see the scholarships page for the particular programmes you are interested in.

-LUMS also has a number of country-specific Country Scholarships available for all taught Masters programmes.
+LUMS also has a number of Country-Specific Scholarships available for all taught Masters programmes.

 Funding your study